Nursing Assistant I Frequently Asked Questions

 What other courses are available to me?

 Students are encouraged to pursue additional certifications through Continuing Education Department to enhance their marketability.
 Some examples of certification courses include: Phlebotomy, Health Unit Coordinator, Medical Coding and Medication Technician, or the Nursing Assistant II course.
-View the Allied Health Continuing Education courses.
+View the Health Care Continuing Education courses.